Household_waste_banner.jpg

 3. Turn to the freezer

 It is important to remember that some foods freeze better than others.
-For instance, if you freeze vegetables with a high water content, they may come out of the freezer with a different texture.2 This is because water expands when it turns into ice: in the case of vegetables with a high water content, this expansion causes cell walls to burst.3 As a result, thawed lettuce or tomato will turn mushy and may not taste very good in a salad - though they are still safe for consumption and can be incorporated into dishes that allow for such textures.2 For some vegetables like broccoli, carrots, and squashes, this can be prevented by blanching or steaming prior to storage.3
+For instance, if you freeze vegetables with a high water content, they may come out of the freezer with a different texture.2 This is because water expands when it turns into ice: in the case of vegetables with a high water content, this expansion causes cell walls to burst.3 As a result, thawed lettuce or tomato will turn mushy and may not taste very good in a salad - though they are still safe for consumption and can be incorporated into dishes that allow for such textures.2 For some vegetables like broccoli, carrots, and squashes, this can be prevented by blanching or steaming before storage.3

 Tip: Dividing large portions of food into smaller ones makes it easier to freeze them.
 This way, you can thaw the quantity you need without having to thaw and refreeze the whole batch.